About The Investment Opportunity

 Direct Public Offerings (DPOs) are a way to raise capital by selling securities directly from a company to large numbers of unaccredited investors in the public.
 DPOs are an alternative to both private offerings of securities to small numbers of accredited investors and to underwritten public offerings in which brokers sell securities to their clients.

-Our DPO is how we’re raising the equity portion of our project financing.
-We chose the DPO because it allows us to implement an authentic community investment campaign in which residents of California, of diverse economic backgrounds, can become Founder and Shareholders in creating People’s Community Market.
+We are utilizing the DPO model to raise the equity portion of our project financing (as working capital) because, as a startup business proposing to operate a grocery store in a lower-income neighborhood, we haven’t been able to secure capital from traditional private and institutional investors.
+The DPO allows us to implement an authentic and grassroots community investment campaign in which residents of California, of diverse economic backgrounds, can become Founder and Shareholders in creating People’s Community Market.

 We do not play an active role in assisting friends to pool their money to make an investment in People’s Community Market.
 However, individuals are free to organize among themselves as they wish to pursue their economic interest.